 This is the most comprehensive and well established product among other tools for creating websites.
 You won't find any other website builder that can show results like this.
 It's most suitable for those who are serious about making money on the Internet and want to focus on building their business instead of managing their website.

-Of course, Site Build It (SBI) is more costly than the previous options, but it takes care of ALL the technology and complexity of building and marketing a website (domain name, hosting, graphic design, search engine submission and optimization, traffic analysis, e-zine publishing, etc.) and allows you to jump straight to the money making side of your Web business.
+Of course, Solo Build It (SBI) is more costly than the previous options, but it takes care of ALL the technology and complexity of building and marketing a website (domain name, hosting, graphic design, search engine submission and optimization, traffic analysis, e-zine publishing, etc.) and allows you to jump straight to the money making side of your Web business.
 See the complete list of features for more information.

 SBI is focused on minimizing your time and maximizing your results.
 For example, its Brainstorming and Researching tool reduces hours of that tedious manual work of finding profitable keywords to mere clicks.
 All you have to do is type in a keyword and this tool will give you dozens of profitable keywords - ones with high demand and low supply.